lucienne1986/lucienne1986/README.md

   *October 2004 – June 2007*

 ## 🎯 Goals
-- Continue expanding my contributions to open-source projects and collaborating with other developers.
+- Continue expanding my knowledge and skills, particularly on AI and collaborating with other developers.

 ## 📫 Connect with Me
 - **Email**: [lucienne1986@gmail.com](mailto:lucienne1986@gmail.com)